optsuite/MCPG/README.md

 ```

 ## Examples
-We briefly introduce the problems we test in our paper, and presents the results individually for all the test problems.
+We first briefly introduce the problems we test in our paper, show how to use MCPG to solve the specific problems, and then presents the results individually for all the testing problems.
 The gap are defined as
 $$\mathrm{gap} = \frac{\mathrm{obj}}{\mathrm{UB}} \times 100 \\%$$
 where $\mathrm{obj}$ is the objective value achieved by MCPG and other comparison algorithms, and $\mathrm{UB}$ denotes the best-known results.
 ### MaxCut